-- To connect the camera to your computer and save files - 1.
-Turn on the camera and press [MENU]. - 2.
-On the "Set Up" tab, select "USB" and then press [▶]. - 3.
-Use [▲] and [▼] to select "Mass Storage", and then press [SET]. - Turn off the camera.
-Next, rotate the cover lock dial in the [◀OPEN] direction and open the memory card/terminal cover.
+To connect the camera to your computer and save files

+1. Turn on the camera and press [MENU].

+2. On the "Set Up" tab, select "USB" and then press [>].

+3. Use [▲] and [▼] to select "Mass Storage", and then press [SET].
-Use the USB cable that comes with the camera to connect it to your computer.

-- The camera does not draw power over the USB cable.
+- 4. Turn off the camera and then use the USB cable that comes with the camera to connect it to your computer. - The camera does not draw power over the USB cable.
 Make sure the camera's battery is sufficiently charged before connecting. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction.

-Making sure that the ◀ mark on the camera is aligned with the ▶ mark of the USB cable connector, connect the cable to the camera.
+Making sure that the $\checkmark$ mark on the camera is aligned with the $\blacktriangle$ mark of the USB cable connector, connect the cable to the camera.

-- Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.
+Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration.

-Your computer may not be able to recognize the camera if you connect via a USB hub.
+- When connecting the USB cable to a USB port, make sure you align the connector correctly with the port. - Your computer may not be able to recognize the camera if you connect via a USB hub.
 Always connect directly to the computer's USB port.

-6. Turn on the camera.
+5. Turn on the camera.

-7. Windows 7/Vista users: Click "Start" and then "Computer".
+- Windows 7/Vista users: Click "Start" and then "Computer".
 Windows XP users: Click "Start" and then "My Computer".
-Windows 2000 users: Doubleclick "My Computer".

-8. Double-click "Removable Disk".

-Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk.
+Windows 2000 users: Doubleclick "My Computer". - 7.
+Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk.

-9. Right-click the "DCIM" folder.

-10. On the shortcut menu that appears, click "Copy".

-- 11. Windows 7/Vista users: Click "Start" and then "Documents".
+- 8. Right-click the "DCIM" folder. - 9.
+On the shortcut menu that appears, click "Copy". - 10.
+Windows 7/Vista users: Click "Start" and then "Documents".
 Windows XP users: Click "Start" and then "My Documents".
 Windows 2000 users: Doubleclick "My Documents" to open it. - If you already have a "DCIM" folder in "Documents" (Windows 7/Vista) or "My Documents" (Windows XP/2000), the next step will overwrite it.
-If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 12.
+If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 11.
 Windows 7 users: On the "Documents" "Organize" menu, select "Paste".